 Animals rarely stand still for long (as you can see above) so be prepared to get shots like these.
 You never know when the ideal image will be among those blurred, high-speed photos.

 Try different angles and formats

-Even if you have a clear idea how you want to compose your next art project, it’s a good idea to take both vertical and horizontal format pictures of your subject.
-Traditional compositions are great, and are always a good place to begin, but you won’t know if you have the best composition until you see it in different formats.
+Even if you have a clear idea of how you want to compose your next art project, it’s a good idea to take both vertical and horizontal format pictures of your subject.
+Traditional compositions are great and are always a good place to begin, but you won’t know if you have the best composition until you see it in different formats.

 Use your zoom lens

 In addition to trying vertical and horizontal formats, vary the zoom as you take pictures.
 Zoom in as close as you can for some shots, then try a few “zoomed out” shots.